bytemare/nginx-conf/README.md

 # nginx-conf

-A security focused nginx configuration to protect apps and websites.
+A security focused nginx configuration to protect apps and websites and indications to create a neat and robust certificate signed byt Let's Encrypt to use with the server.

 A set of configuration files to allow easy integration of new apps, modular security and performance features, and easy debugging.

+WARNING :

-WARNING : If you use these files, please consider understanding their effects.
-Use them wisely (and chown/chgrp/chmod accordingly).
+- If you use these files, please consider understanding their effects.
+Use them wisely.
+- This server DOES NOT protect against vulnerabilities of the webapp your using behind the proxy, nor against misconfiguration of your machine

 ## Quick wins using this configuration

 - [x] Clear tree of linked files that is easy to maintain and update
-- [x] Easy inclusion of new apps behind nginx proxy
+- [x] Easy inclusion of new apps behind the nginx proxy
 - [x] High security features by default
+- [x] Content Security Policy for a Ghost Blog

-- High evaluation on popular web security scanning tools :
+High evaluation on popular web security scanning tools :
-  - Mozilla HTTP Observatory : 135

 - SSLabs : A+
 - Security Headers : A+
 - Hardenize : All green
+- Mozilla HTTP Observatory : 135

 ## Predefined redirections

 - [x] www to non-www
-- [x] http/80 to https/443
+- [x] http/80 to https/443, forcing all connections to be secured

-## Security Features
+## Robust Certificate

+Joined is a certificate creation script, helping to create a robust certificate for your server.
+Make sure to understand how it works.
+You also may want to automate the renewal process, which can be included, but you'll have to integrate the steps concerning your DNS provider.

+- [x] Uses a 256-bit Elliptic Curve
-- [x] Secure connections only through http/80 redirections to https/443
+- [x] Auto-renewal
-- [ ] For OCSP Stapling, resolvers used are Cloudflare (1.1.1.1) and Quad9 (9.9.9.9) - but Google (8.8.8.8 and/or 8.8.4.4) would do well, too
+- [x] Signed by Let's Encrypt
+- [x] Wildcard able certificate
+- [x] OCSP Must-Staple TLS extension
+- [x] Certificate Transparency TLS Extension

 ### TLS Configuration